peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 - MUST enable the offline use cases by employing validation using a cryptographic signature and the cryptographic public key of the Credential Issuer.
-- MUST NOT contain personal information about the User who owns the Digital Credential to which the Status Assertion refers.
+- SHOULD NOT contain personal information about the User, that isn't already made available to the Credential Verifier, who owns the Digital Credential to which the Status Assertion refers.

 # Proof of Possession of a Credential